 - Make sure your promotion is redeemable at the checkout and is not included in the product's price on product pages

-- Set a product group on AdWords for products eligible for the promotion.
-This way, you gain full control over your promotion (you can start and stop showing those products whenever you want without stopping the promotion on Merchant Center) and you can get a detailed report on its performance
+- Set a product group on Google Search Ads for products eligible for the promotion.
+This way, you gain full control over your promotion (you can start and stop showing those products whenever you want without stopping the promotion on Merchant Center) and you can get a detailed report on its performance.

 - Keep track of clicks on your promotions segmenting your shopping campaigns by click type.
 The "Shopping - Product - Coupon" click type reports impressions from the “Special offer” link and reports clicks to the “Shop” button in the promotion bubble.